 - RP grade and Incomplete grade: In order to be allowed to take ETEC 6980, no RP or Incomplete grade in your program plan will be allowed.
 If there is a chance that the RP grade or Incomplete grade could be completed by the end of the semester you take ETEC 6980, a letter from the course instructor attesting that you would be able to complete the course requirement by then should be sent to the program coordinator at email@example.com prior to get permission to take ETEC 6980.

 5. Complete the Exit Survey

-6. In your last quarter, you are required to meet 48 units course requirement.
+6. In your last semester, you are required to meet 30 semester units course requirement.

 - You may take Comprehensive Exams twice

 - ETEC 6850 (required for Semester Catalog students) ePortfolio and Comprehensive Exams Preparation course